LOCAL HISTORY AND GENEALOGY

 The Eastham Room contains many local history collections ranging from Cape Cod history to Eastham History to genealogy.
 These collections are currently being re-organized and inventoried.
 The room is also open to the public for meetings.

-Therefore, the collections in the Eastham Room are available by appointment only.
+Currently, the collections in the Eastham Room are available by appointment only.
 As much of the collection as possible is duplicated in our circulating Cape Cod Collection, digital collection and through genealogical databases to which the library subscribes.

 The Eastham Historical Society